 Stand-ups then provide the opportunity for developers to say when work has been done, so that a designer and a QA can arrange desk checks before the code is pushed for review or merged with a staging environment.

 Ensuring your Agile environment is user-centered relies on an enormous amount of communication and empathy-building from designers.
 Tasks that show clear evidence of user value are a lot easier to prioritize.
 Developers are also more enthusiastic on building stories when they understand the purpose.

 Understanding the purpose comes from designers communicating the user value, whether that’s through sharing user feedback and allowing other team members to spend time with their users.

-Another challenge of whether an Agile environment is user centred often comes from the differences in working styles between design and development.
+Another challenge of whether an Agile environment is user centered often comes from the differences in working styles between design and development.
 The Agile principle of: ‘Business people and developers must work together daily throughout the project’ aims to solve this, however the differences in work styles and Agile sprints can make this difficult.

-Here, the empathy needed to be user-centred in an Agile environment is more difficult to build between teams.
+Here, the empathy needed to be user-centered in an Agile environment is more difficult to build between teams.
 This can also cause tensions where designers need to be aware of technical limitations imposed on designs and where developers need to balance building what is necessary now and for future features.

 Agile as a group of methodologies and user-centered design as a framework only work together when followed.
 Realistically, businesses aren’t perfect and it can be difficult to even remember all the principles to follow them.
 So, when the discipline of being ‘Agile’ falls, it’s easy for the discipline of being ‘user-centered’ to fall too.